eupnea-project/eupnea-project.github.io/README.md

 7. Reboot with the USB plugged in and press <kbd>CTRL</kbd><kbd>U</kbd> or select "External".

+If you selected Fedora, the system will need some time to relabel all files.
+DO NOT TURN IT OFF

 After a short black screen Eupnea should boot.

 ## Enable audio